Biao-Zhao/FIO-AOW/README.md

 # FIO-AOW
-The Atmosphere-Ocean-Wave coupled model developed by the First Institute of Oceanography
+The Atmosphere-Ocean-Wave coupled model developed by the First Institute of Oceanography, Ministry of Natural Resources